Upper respiratory infections are a significant problem across all equine industries and within the racing industry, in particular.

-It has been noted EHV types 1 and 4 are fairly consistent, and antigenically stable19 so, unlike influenza viruses that mutate regularly, the same strains of EHV 1 and 4 remain basically unchanged over many years.
+It has been noted EHV types 1 and 4 are fairly consistent and antigenically stable19, so unlike influenza viruses that mutate regularly, the same strains of EHV 1 and 4 remain basically unchanged over many years.
 The implication of this is that vaccines need not be adjusted annually or for each outbreak to be effective.

-It is important to understand once horses are affected with Equine Herpes Virus, they can continue to be carriers for life.
+It is important to understand that once horses are affected with Equine Herpes Virus, they can continue to be carriers for life.
 At times of stress, they may begin to spread the virus around in their environment and infect susceptible horses around them.

 As such, it’s worthwhile vaccinating young horses regularly to reduce the likelihood they will become infected and then become silent carriers, even if there are no reports of a serious outbreak.